What is a Networking Model Explained

-A networking model is a set of guidelines and standards that defines how data is transmitted and received over a network.
-It is also known as a networking architecture or a networking blueprint.
-It provides a common framework for network devices and software to communicate with each other.
+A networking model includes guidelines and standards that define the transmission and reception of data over a network.
+It is also known as a networking architecture or blueprint.
+It establishes a common framework that enables communication between network devices and software.

-There are many networking models, but the most widely used are the OSI (Open Systems Interconnection) model and the TCP/IP.
-Both models are layered architectures that divide the communication process into layers.
-The OSI model divides the communication process into seven layers, each responsible for a specific set of functions.
-These layers are:
+Among the various networking models, the OSI (Open Systems Interconnection) and TCP/IP models are the most widely adopted.
+Both employ layered architectures that segment the communication process into distinct layers.
+The OSI model consists of seven layers, each responsible for specific networking functions.

 Physical Layer

-This layer defines the physical characteristics of the network, such as the type of cable, connectors, and other hardware.
+This layer specifies the physical characteristics of the network, such as cable types, connectors, and associated hardware.

 Data Link Layer

-This layer provides error-free transmission of data over a physical link and ensures that data is transmitted reliably.
+This layer ensures error-free data transmission over a physical link and maintains reliable communication.

 Network Layer